How to Keep Students Motivated to Learn English

-Don’t just expect this motivation to appear out of the thin classroom air–to generate student desire to learn, instructors have quite a few methods available.
+Don’t just expect this motivation to appear out of the thin classroom air.
+Luckily, instructors have quite a few tricks up their sleeve to motivate students to learn.

 Plan Motivation into Your Lessons